unfoldingWord-box3/checking-extension/README.md

 5. Press `F5` to open a new Extension Development Host window

+6. Initialize a project
-6. Create a new project.
-First press Command-Shift-P button on Mac or ? on Windows. and search for `Translation Checking Tool: Initialize Project`, then click on it and answer the prompts to create a new checking project.
+   a.
+Create a new project.
+In vscode with no project open, press Command-Shift-P button on Mac or ? on Windows. and search for `Translation Checking Tool: Initialize Project`, then click on it and answer the prompts to create a new checking project.
+   b.
+Add checking to an existing project (a folder that already has usfm files and manifest).
+With vscode open to project folder, press Command-Shift-P button on Mac or ? on Windows. and search for `Translation Checking Tool: Initialize Project`, then click on it and answer the prompts to select gateway language.
+It will create a checking folder and metadata.json.

-7. Click on any twl_check or tn_check file to see the checking tool in action!
+7. In the checking/twl or checking/tn folders, click on any twl_check or tn_check file to see the checking tool in action!